 Health and safety issues including any implications of the Housing Health and Safety Rating System and compliance with the government’s Decent Homes Standard

 Description of defects.
 Note: this section must only be a description of defects.
 Recommendations for repair should be kept to the appropriate section.
-Unless this is observed, clarity will be compromised.

 5.3 The detailed Report should include: